mgtera200/Embedded-Linux-NTI/Linux [ Embedded ]/[ Task.5 ] Customized_Kernel/README.md

 ## Using my own Bash Scripts

-- Using "ubootScript_imageLoading" Script:
+### Using "ubootScript_imageLoading" Script:

 - Load kernel image `zImage`, DTB `vexpress-v2p-ca9.dtb` from TFTP into RAM and then boot the kernel with its device tree.

-- Using "bashscript_MakeUbootScriptAsBinary" Script:
+### Using "bashscript_MakeUbootScriptAsBinary" Script:

 - Convert the uboot script into binary

-- Configure U-Boot's bootcmd variable to execute the binary version of the script in RAM as explained in Task.4.1 -> Integration with U-Boot Section
+### Configure U-Boot's bootcmd variable to execute the binary version of the script in RAM:

+- As explained in Task.4.1 -> " Integration with U-Boot " Section

-## THE KERNEL WILL PANIC BECAUSE THERE IS NO ROOTFILE SYSTEM !!!
+# THE KERNEL WILL PANIC BECAUSE THERE IS NO ROOTFILE SYSTEM !!!